rvHoney/tinydocker/README.md

 sudo ./build/tinydocker
 ```

+⚠️ Note: The `./rootfs` directory must exist alongside the binary when running the container,
+as the root filesystem path is currently hard-coded in the code with `chroot("./rootfs")`.
+Future versions may allow specifying a custom rootfs path via command-line options.

-⚠️ Requires a Linux system with support for namespaces and cgroups (v1 or v2) and a minimal root filesystem inside the `rootfs/` directory (e.g., based on BusyBox).
+> Requires a Linux system with support for namespaces and cgroups (v1 or v2) and a minimal root filesystem inside the `rootfs/` directory (e.g., based on BusyBox).

 ## 📁 Project structure